 Shake up the BBQ season with this grilled Garlic Scapes Recipe.
 A fun and delicious side dish that has a mild garlic flavour.
 You might even have your guests asking “What the heck is a garlic scape”?

+Also, known as the garlic stems, garlic tops or garlic shoots.
 Similar to grilled asparagus, grilled garlic scapes are crispy on the outside, tender on the inside, and a sure-fire conversation starter.
 Have you tried them before?

 Garlic scapes are in the same category as fiddleheads.
 You know that unusual ingredient category.
 The thing you see at the market or the store and ask yourself, “What is that”?